EhsanGLB/magWSSUFO/README.md

 # magWSSUFO
-This is a utility function object for magnitude of wall shear stress based on foam-extend-4.1.
+This is a utility function object for magnitude of wall shear stress written based on foam-extend-4.1.

 ## Mathematical Relationships